CosmWasm/wasmd/doc/proto.md

 <a name="wasmd.x.wasmd.v1beta1.AbsoluteTxPosition"></a>

 ### AbsoluteTxPosition
-AbsoluteTxPosition is a block position that can be used to sort contracts
+AbsoluteTxPosition is a unique transaction position that allows for global ordering of transactions.

 | Field | Type | Label | Description |